 - Choose traditions that you will enjoy as much as your children, so that it doesn’t become a chore for you.

 I have gathered together 25 really simple ideas to inspire you.
 December is usually a hectic month, so I have tried to choose things that require little to no preparation.
 Most of them won’t cost you anything either!
-You may realize that you are doing many of them already!
+You may find that you are already doing many of these!

 - Create a holiday playlist with your kids that your family listens to in the car or at home.